jmuru/Node-Gulp/README.md

 To run the task manager (gulp) as well as start your server just run ```gulp``` in the terminal and the template should begin to run in your browser

+The following code below describes what each gulp task is doing within th gulpfile.js.

-This task handles live-reload for files specified by you, in this example I'm watching all pages in my views directory, all of the es6 code found in my public directory, as well as all of my sass files under the public directory.
+The task below handles live-reload for files specified by you, in this example gulp is watching all pages in the views directory, all of the es6 code found in th public directory, as well as all of th sass files under the public directory.
 ```
 gulp.task('watch', function() {
   gulp.watch(['./views/*.handlebars'], browserSync.reload);